We're excited to share practical and economical ideas to make preparing for emergencies easier.

 Mobile Phone Emergency Contact

 Even if locked, most mobile phones allow access to an emergency contact if it has been programmed.
 Ensure you take advantage of this feature.
 It can be of great benefit to first responders should they need to contact a loved one on your behalf.
 Another option is to add the contact name ICE (In Case of Emergency) in your mobile contact directory.
 This may even help you reunite with a lost phone.
+Make sure you have a spare charging cord in your kit.

 Secure Your Space

-Conduct a home hazard hunt and look for ways to make you home safer.
+Conduct a home hazard hunt and look for ways to make your home safer.
 Put heavy objects on low shelves, lock casters and secure tall furniture to wall studs.
 Know the location of utility shut offs in your home and learn how and when to turn them off.
 Use putty to secure small, fragile items to shelving and use eyebolts to hang pictures.
 Identify places to drop, cover and hold on and keep beds clear of potential falling items.
 Store cleaning supplies and other household chemicals in an appropriate place if they were to topple or spill.

 Campers are well on the way to preparedness.
 Being able to sustain yourself in a recreational environment, is great practice for a real event.
 When you return home from your next camping trip, keep supplies such as sleeping bags and bins accessible.
 Store water jugs full and replenish items like batteries and stove fuel.
 The skills you learn enjoying the outdoors, like being adaptable and making due without home comforts, can benefit you in an emergency.